unc-csxl/csxl.unc.edu/docs/typescript_tutorial.md

 ### Class and Interface Construction

 **Classes** define data types and are the foundation of object-oriented programming.
 It will be critical for you to be comfortable working within TypeScript classes throughout your time in COMP 423!
 While there are many syntax differences between classes in Java and TypeScript, the *core idea* and motivation for using them remains the same.
-Below is an example of a full class in both Java and TypeScript - and from there, we will go through each section.
+Below is an example of a full class in both Java and TypeScript.
+I recommend that you read this in its entirely and try to compare line by line!
+From there, we will go through each section.

 <table>
 <tr><th width="520">Java</th><th width="520">TypeScript</th></tr>